TinkerTools/tinker9/doc/manual/m/feat/potent.rst

    U = k\Delta\theta^2(1+k_3\Delta\theta+k_4\Delta\theta^2
                         +k_5\Delta\theta^3+k_6\Delta\theta^4).

-The gradient of this generalized harmonic functional from (called *HARMONIC* angle type in Tinker) is ill-formed at 180 deg (denoted as *LINEAR* angle type in Tinker).
+The gradient of this generalized harmonic function (called *HARMONIC* angle type in Tinker) is ill-formed at 180 deg (denoted as *LINEAR* angle type in Tinker), because arccos'(x) does not have a definition at |pm|\ 1.
 In order to simulate linear molecules, i.e., carbon dioxide, special treatment is needed.

 Since the ideal angle should always be :math:`\pi` rad, the deviation can be